 Motorist Safety Tips

-- Safety is a shared responsibility—motorists need to be watchful for pedestrians and bicyclists, drive at slower speeds, avoid distraction, and know the laws regarding when pedestrians have the right-of-way.
+- Safety is a shared responsibility.
+Motorists need to be watchful for pedestrians and bicyclists, drive at slower speeds, avoid distraction, and know the laws regarding when pedestrians or bicyclists have the right-of-way.

 - Be prepared to yield to pedestrians in crosswalks.

 - Give a bicyclist at least four feet of space when passing, or you may completely enter the left lane if conditions are safe to do so.

 - Never pass a vehicle that is stopped for pedestrians.

 - Before making a turn, be sure the path is clear of any pedestrians or bicyclists.